teaql/teaql-quick-start/quick-start/function-patten.md

 1. Think about what information you want to see.

-    for example, if you want to query  Mia's family
+    eg. if you want to query kids list of Mia's family

-2.
+2. write down the function.

+    eg.